 fold down into it, but the case is still on the bulky side.

-A microphone sits around chin level on the cable, with a remote control for mobile devices further down.
+A microphone sits around chin level on the cable, with remote control for mobile devices further down.

 The remote has a single button for answering and ending calls, controlling track navigation, or toggling playback;